TokisanGames/Terrain3D/doc/api/class_terrain3dstorage.rst

 Regenerates the TextureArrays that house the requested map types.
 Using the default :ref:`MapType<enum_Terrain3DStorage_MapType>` TYPE_MAX(3) will regenerate all map types.

+This function needs to be called after editing any of the maps.

 .. rst-class:: classref-item-separator

 ----